ekcomputer/Northern_Change_Lab/Resources.md

 10. ggplot for python?
 11. [mapbox-gl](https://github.com/mapbox/mapboxgl-jupyter) - I've never used, but it's also in the [tutorial](https://www.earthdatascience.org/courses/scientists-guide-to-plotting-data-in-python/plot-spatial-data/customize-raster-plots/interactive-maps/) from earthdatascience.org.
 Requires free MapBox Access Token to view basemaps, and is supposedly less well-documented than folium.
 12. [keplergl](https://github.com/keplergl/kepler.gl).
 Built around mapbox-gl and optimized for big data and 3d visualizations.
 Looks complicated to install.
 Requires enabling jupyterlab extensions

+## Python environments
+Not all of these packages play together nicely, and I have spent a lot of time trying to fix dependency conflicts within my geospatial conda environments.
+This is completely typical for open-source software, but the benefits outweight the cost, in my opinion!
+In general, I have found the best ways of fixing conflicts is starting from scratch and installing as few packages as possible.
+You can re-create an environment from only the packages you explicitly installed, and not from whatever dependencies were necessary at the time using the conda command: `conda env export --from-history`.
+I have found this command helpful in these scenarios.

+Fortunately, there are some great resources for existing geospatial python environments.
+Check out the environment files in:
+* Geohackweek tutorial [environments](https://github.com/geohackweek/tutorial_contents) conda `environment.yml` files for the various exercises.
+As far as I can tell, they don't provide a combined environment that works for everything.
+* [Earth Analytics python environment](https://github.com/earthlab/earth-analytics-python-env/blob/main/environment.yml) - developed for the Earth Data Analytics Online Certificate courses

+My new favorite method is a package that automatically installs a very complete geospatial environment when you install it:
+* [Python-geospatial](https://github.com/giswqs/python-geospatial) by Qiusheng Wu, many great links within.

 ## DEM tools
 1. RichDEM